 3508EZ Forgiveness Application

-Form 3508EZ applies to borrowers who meet any one of these three criteria:
+Form 3508EZ applies to borrowers who meet either Criteria 1 or Criteria 2 below:

 Forgiveness Processing Steps - Please Read Carefully